NicoAntonelli/Experiments-and-Jupyter-Notebooks/README.md

 Excercise extracted from my Genetic Algorithm's classes at UTN in 2019.
 I will improve it a bit in the future and rewrite it on a jupyter notebook.
 The Cantor Set is one of the most famous fractals.

 ## Pseudorandom Numbers Generator
-Multiplicative congruential method only, for the moment.
+Linear congruential generator (LGC) methods only, for the moment.

 ## Statistical Frecuency Functions
 I don't know.
 They're just some functions that I used once, because Numpy doesn't accept a "Frecuency Population" parameter for the calculation of mean, variance and standard deviation.